 - Mosaic “CA” course is specifically for those working California all others should take the standard Mosaic training.

-4. The What & Why of JEDI – An Introduction to Justice, Equity, Diversity, & Inclusion
+- Introduction to Justice, Equity, Diversity & Inclusion